 Writer: Helen Fielding

 This is a personal favorite.
 The book is hilarious and the film captures its zany energy.
-Also, it’s perfectly cast, despite worries at the time that Renee Zellweger was not sufficiently British to pull it off.
+Also, it’s perfectly cast, despite worries at the time that Renee Zellweger was not sufficiently British enough to pull it off.
 I don’t know if it officially falls into the Christmas Movie category, but it starts and ends with holiday parties, so it counts in my book.

 The Holiday (2006)